 With the advent of the Internet and big data, business leaders are starting to change their strategies to complete transparency.
 Companies that have become more transparent have seen a boost in morale.

-Unsurprisingly, many market leaders are now looking for simple ways to increase data transparency in their establishments.
+Unsurprisingly, many market leaders are now looking for simple ways to increase data transparency in their businesses.
 One of the most effective approaches is applying business dashboards.
 A dashboard displaying key metrics and data as an overview of the business, without bias, allows employees to see areas that are performing well and areas that need enhancements.

 Data Transparency and Employees